maz4/dfood/README.md

 # 🐕 Dog Food Calculator

+⚠️ This app is 100% vibe coded

 [dfood live page](https://maz4.github.io/dfood/)

 A Next.js Progressive Web App (PWA) to calculate the appropriate amount of dog food based on your dog's age, weight, and other factors.
+The tables used for calculation are from leaflet for Pet Line Pro Roses Professional Balance dry dog food for small dogs.

 ## Features